barryclark/bashstrap/README.md

 Bashstrap
 =========

 Bashstrap is a quick way to spruce up OSX terminal.
-It cuts out the fluff, adds in timesaving features, and provides a solid foundation for customizing your dotfiles and terminal style.
+It cuts out the fluff, adds in timesaving features, and provides a solid foundation for customizing your terminal style.

 <img src="https://raw.github.com/barryclark/bashstrap/master/screenshot.png" alt="screenshot" />